nolecram/my_professional_journey_Vol-2_The-Cloud-Transition-2006-to-2012/docs/certifications/ibm-certification-program.md

 [← Back to README](../../README.md)

-Documentation of IBM Professional Certifications completed during 2008-2013 across multiple technology and business domains.
+Documentation of IBM Professional Certifications completed during 2008-2013 across multiple technology domains.
+These certifications represent a snapshot of enterprise systems management and early cloud computing during that era.
+As technology has evolved dramatically over the past 15 years—with open-source platforms and cloud-native architectures becoming dominant—these credentials serve as historical documentation of a different technological landscape rather than current technical relevance.

 ## Certification Program Overview